 Do you have unmanageable levels of unsecured debt and can’t pay it off over a realistic period of time?
 Are you unable to manage your monthly credit commitments and find it hard to make ends meet?
-If you live in Scotland and owe more than £3,000 you might be eligible to apply for Sequestration, otherwise known as bankruptcy.
-Our team of friendly and experienced insolvency practitioners will help you to assess your final situation, eligibility and will discuss all options available to help you deal with your debt problems.
-FD Debt Solutions operate from various locations in Scotland including Glasgow, Edinburgh and Hamilton.
-Our team specialise in insolvency services and can offer you a free and confidential advice on Sequestration and Trust Deed arrangements.
+If you live in Scotland and owe more than £6,000 you might be eligible to apply for Sequestration, otherwise known as personal bankruptcy.
+Our team of friendly and experienced insolvency practitioners will help you to assess your financial situation, eligibility and will discuss all debt relief options available to help you deal with your debt problems.
+FD Debt Solutions operate from various locations in Scotland including Glasgow, Edinburgh, Hamilton and Stirling.
+Our team specialise in insolvency services and can offer you free and confidential advice on Sequestration and Trust Deed arrangements.

 FAQ about Sequestration

 Sequestration is a form of insolvency otherwise known as bankruptcy.
 It can be used to deal with all of your unsecured debts if you are unable to pay your creditors.